Pontelaff/spw_data_rec/README.md

 ## Hexdump Format

 The hexdump consists of a header containing meta data relevant for the recording and the packet based recording of the data traffic.
 Each packet is preceded by a timestamp.
 The first line of data in a packet forms the 12-bit packet header.
+Since the packages are only written when complete, they might not appear in strict chronological order.
+If needed, the packets can be sorted by the Timestamps in Wireshark.

 ```
 # Trigger timestamp:   2022-03-08T20:14:02.59896